Transferring Deezer and Spotify playlists: a complete guide (and vice versa)

 Option C — Soundiiz (handy if you also want to sync)

-Soundiiz allows you to transfer and, above all, synchronize a playlist (for example: every week, new tracks added to Deezer are replicated on Spotify).
+Soundiiz lets you transfer and, most importantly, sync a playlist (for example: every week, new tracks added to Deezer are automatically added to Spotify).

 When to choose this option

-• You use Deezer and Spotify at the same time for a while.
+• You'll be using Deezer and Spotify at the same time for a while.

 • You want to avoid having to redo the transfer manually.